-Gonorrhoea is caused by the bacteria, Neisseria gonorrhoeae, which can cause an infection of the urethra, cervix, anus, throat and eyes.
-Rarely Neisseria gonorrhoeae can infect the bloodstream and cause fever, joint pain and skin lesions.
+Gonorrhoea is a sexually transmitted infection caused by the bacteria, Neisseria gonorrhoeae.
+Infection can occur in the urethra, cervix, anus, throat and eyes.
+Rarely Neisseria gonorrhoeae can spread to the bloodstream causing fever, joint pain and skin lesions.

 HOW IS IT SPREAD?

-Gonorrhoea is readily spread by vaginal, anal or oral sex without condoms.
+Gonorrhoea is spread by vaginal, anal or oral sex without condoms.

 WHAT ARE THE SIGNS AND SYMPTOMS?